Christ The King RC Primary School

 Reading advice for parents.

-What we are learning in Autumn 1:
+What we are learning in Spring 2:

 Maths- This term children will learn;